radeshmm/ganesha/README.txt

 # Until that time, the previous set of servers from the map will be used.
 # Note that the IP can refer to any server in the cluster (though it will need the whitelisted_ips file)

-# Don't forget to start the newly added server
+# Don't forget to start the newly added servers
    java -cp ganesha_all.jar -Xms6G -Xmx6G cota.ganesha.Ganesha